Leadership

 Tammy has more than 20 years of experience in special education and is a Fayette County native.
 Her long-standing involvement in the community reflects her dedication to serving local families.

-At Southern Raised Learning, Tammy supports primary students and contributes to the After School Program, helping create a structured and caring environment for learning and enrichment.
+Tammy supports lower elementary students and contributes to the After School Program, helping create a structured and caring environment for learning and enrichment.
 She focuses on building trust, promoting positive behavior, and encouraging steady academic growth.

 Tammy is passionate about guiding students as they develop socially and academically.